kappnav/design/kind-action-mapping.md

 As the goal is to have independently deployable - and discrete - actions per distinct kind, this mapping is insufficient.

-To remedy the inadequacy of the mapping convention approach, we will introduce configuration to specify the mappings explicitly.
+To remedy the inadequacy of the existing mapping convention approach, we will introduce configuration to specify the mappings explicitly.
 This configuration will be modelled as a custom resource definition in keeping with the "independently deployable" principle.

 ## KindActionMapping Custom Resource Definition

 The KindActionMapping CRD defines which config maps contain the action definitions for which resource kinds.
 The mappings are based on the following resource fields:

 - apiVersion is the group/version identifier of the resource.
 Note Kubernetes resources with no group value (e.g. Service) specify apiVersion as version only.
 E.g. apiVersion: v1.
-In that case
+For those resource kinds, we use the group name 'core' by a convention.
 - kind is the resource's kind field
 - subkind is the resource's metadata.annotations.kappnav.subkind annotation.
 See [annotations](https://github.com/kappnav/design/blob/master/annotations.md) for more details.
+Note, in practice, we use the subkind annotation only on Deployment and StatefulSet resource kinds.
 - name is the resource's metadata.name field

 KindActionMappings provide mapping rules that map a resource to a set of action config maps.
 These action config maps are then combined to form the set of actions applicable to the resource.
-See [next section](#action-set-determination) for further details about how these action config maps are combined together.
+See [action set determination](#action-set-determination) for further details about how these action config maps are combined.

 **KindActionMapping CRD**